 In the year 2000, Andrew Gonzalez began assisting Ernst Fuchs at the Apocalypse Chapel in Klagenfurt, accompanying him on further projects in Vienna and Monaco.
 During this time, he also met Amanda Sage and Laurence Caruana, with whom he would collaborate years later on the Seminar and Academy.

 The artist views his work as ‘a contemporary Tantric or Transfigurative Art’ that explores the dramatic union of the sensual and spiritual.
-This emphasis on beauty and the Neo-Platonic idealization of the human form is a classical practice which the artist hopes to teach and share with our students through his course on Airbrushing during our Summer Seminar.
+This emphasis on beauty and the Neo-Platonic idealization of the human form is a classical practice which the artist hopes to teach and share with our students.

 David Heskin’s art reveals a combined love of random shapes and concise figures, which he brings to our curriculum through his varied teachings in free expression and Sacred Geometry.